Management Category

 ID Characteristics

-Stem: Are erect, light-green, and unbranched.
-The stems can grow 0.15 – 1.0 m tall.
+Stems: Smooth, erect, unbranched, and light green stems that grow between 0.15 – 1.0 m tall.
 Mature plants can have as many as 25 stems.

-Leaves: The soft, lance-shaped, and pale green leaves are attached directly to the stem.
-The leaves are up to 10 cm long and grow in an alternate pattern along the stem.
+Leaves: Soft, lance-shaped and light green, the leaves grow up to 10 cm in length in an alternate pattern along the stem.

 Similar Species